SLLResearchGroup/CYBY23/README.md

 2 - impartial - This person is not taking any sides
 3 -  other - This person posted unrelated replies

+## License
+This work is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** License.
+You are free to:
+- **Share**: Copy and redistribute the material in any medium or format.
+- **Adapt**: Remix, transform, and build upon the material.

+**Under the following terms**:
+- **Attribution**: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so by citing this paper below (see ## Attribution)

+- **NonCommercial**: You may not use the material for commercial purposes.

+To view a copy of this license, visit [https://creativecommons.org/licenses/by-nc/4.0/](https://creativecommons.org/licenses/by-nc/4.0/).

 Reference for the dataset
 -------------------------
 To ensure proper acknowledgment and recognition of the dataset's source, we kindly request that you cite the following paper in any publications resulting from your work that utilize our dataset: